 UR Vision Resources and UR Hearing Resources

-UR Community Cares is aimed at supporting older adults and individuals with vision and hearing impairments.
+UR Community Cares is aimed at supporting older adults and individuals with low vision and hard of hearing.
 We are partnering with towns and cities across Connecticut to bring our programs to you!
-We offer a variety of supports to connect people with valuable resources, put on community events and provide technology training to enhance their independence and quality of life.
-Together, we can make a difference!

 UR Vision Resources